Northern Eagles

 The Northern Eagles were a rugby league team that competed in the National Rugby League (NRL) between 2000 and 2002.
 The club was formed during the rationalisation process of the NRL by forming a joint venture with the North Sydney Bears and the Manly Warringah Sea Eagles in 2000.
 The team shared home games between Brookvale Oval and Central Coast Stadium, Gosford, New South Wales.

-Little success was had during three seasons (2000-2002), finishing 12th, 10th, and 9th, winning 30 of 76 games.
+Little success was had during three seasons (2000–2002), finishing 12th, 10th, and 9th, winning 30 of 76 games.
 Also, the new club's decision to play games in Gosford instead of the Bears home ground at North Sydney Oval alienated many North Sydney fans, despite North Sydney's planned move to the new Central Coast Stadium, which had been rebuilt for the Bears on the site of the old Grahame Park ground.
 In spite of this, the club provided more players for the 2001 State of Origin series' New South Wales team than any other club.

-The partnership folded in 2002, with Manly emerging as the standalone entity as the licence revert to them.
+The partnership folded in 2002, with Manly emerging as the standalone entity as the licence reverted to them.
 That year's season was played under the Northern Eagles name, although effectively the club was the Manly Warringah Sea Eagles by another name due to Manly managing all affairs and pocketing all of the money offered by the NRL as an incentive to form joint ventures.
+Thus the North Sydney Bears only participated in the joint-venture for the 2000 and 2001 seasons and the Bears had no affiliation or shareholding in the Northern Eagles during the 2002 season.
 Halfway through the season, the Eagles even abandoned playing games at Gosford, due to a sharp decline in attendances.
 The people of Gosford preferred to wait until a home-grown team was based there.
 The Manly Warringah Sea Eagles name and colours returned to the NRL in 2003.

 North Sydney now field a team in the NSW Cup, the competition immediately below NRL level, as a feeder club to the Melbourne Storm.
 They previously had feeder deals with both the South Sydney Rabbitohs and the Sydney Roosters.